swlaschin/Railway-Oriented-Programming-Example/readme.md

 *(The C# code is in the `DomainModels` folder.
 The F# code is in the `DomainModel.fs` and `DomainPrimitiveTypes.fs` files.)*

-The domain model contains the definition of a `Customer` object and its components:
+The domain model contains the definition of a `Customer` object and its subcomponents:

 * `CustomerId`
 * `PersonalName`